-For simplicity, we assume that the camera movement happens only in the three rotational DoF (roll, pan, and tilt) and approximate pan and tilt as pure translations in the pixel space.
-We show that the network is able to follow the camera movement faithfully with an average error of 3.5 degrees.
-As shown in Table~\ref{tab:literature_rotation}, our VSA-based resonator network outperforms the neural networks trained on samples of the shapes\_rotation dataset as reported by~\cite{nguyen_2019}.
-However, we would like to point out that~\cite{nguyen_2019} uses a small amount of training data.
-Larger amounts of data are likely to improve the performance and generalization of such models.
-Note that our approach does not require training.
-Instead, we calibrate the trajectories by using part of the data after the experiment to find the lag and linear transform that minimize the error to the ground truth.
-For this calibration, we use either the same split (70/30) as~\cite{nguyen_2019} (numbers given in parentheses) or just the last 10 seconds of the same training set, which yields better results with fewer data.
-This is likely due to the fact that it is closer to the test set and it provides a larger movement range per time, excluding the slow movements in the beginning of the recording.
+Our approach does not require training; instead, we calibrate the trajectories by using part of the data after the experiment to find the lag and linear transform that minimize the error to the ground truth.
+For this calibration, we use either the same split (70/30) as~\cite{nguyen_2019} (numbers given in parentheses) or just the last 10 seconds of the same training set, which yields better results with less data.
+This is likely because it is closer to the test set and provides a larger movement range per time, excluding the slow movements at the beginning of the recording.

 The estimated camera trajectories compared to the ground truth are shown in Fig.~\ref{fig:results_shapes_rotation}.
-Fig.\ref{fig:results_shapes_rotation}A shows the unprocessed readout of the resonator states over several iterations at the beginning and the middle of the experiment.
+Fig.~\ref{fig:results_shapes_rotation}A shows the unprocessed readout of the resonator states over several iterations at the beginning and the middle of the experiment.
 The inner product similarity of the resonator state with the VSA encoding vectors that code for the given locations is plotted.
-The states are initialized randomly so that the similarity is approximately equally distributed over all locations (left panels).
-In an orientation phase, the resonator quickly identifies several possible solutions that are active in superposition during an orientation phase in the first few iterations before the resonator starts tracking the correct camera trajectory after a few iterations.
+The states are initialized randomly so that the similarity is approximately equally distributed over all locations (left panels) in the beginning.
+In an orientation phase, in the first few iterations, the resonator quickly identifies several possible solutions that are active in superposition before it starts tracking the correct camera trajectory a few iterations later.